from starting to cut the wood

 One dancer is translating these sounds into movement.
 He moves with the sounds, against the sounds, along the sound, he is becoming the sound.

-Combined with these interactions are projected text fragments, a collage of my thoughts while witnessing the mask carver making a mask:
+Combined with these interactions are projected text fragments, a collage of an observers thoughts while witnessing the mask carver making a mask:

-My observations shift into the philosophy of work, in which I recall quotes of various philosophers.
-The process of mask making is becoming a metaphor of the relationship of human mankind to work.
+The observations shift into the philosophy of work, in which quotes of various philosophers are been recalled.
+The process of mask making is becoming a metaphor of the relationship of human mankind to work, the relationship of human mankind to its own existence.

 Performer: Ari Ersandi